jabbott7335/ce-pe-bootcamp/docs/terraform/terraform-vsphere-lab.md

 ![TF Cloud Deployed Resources](./images/tf-new-workspace.gif)

 On Terraform Cloud you can safely collaborate with others on a Terraform project, controlling who has access to manage resources with Terraform.

+## Clean up

+Use the appropriate `terraform` command to clean up all deployed resources.

 !!! success "You have successfully completed the Terraform VSphere Lab!"